Monday। 15 June। 2026

 Even 35 years after the devastating cyclone, the wounds remain unhealed in the lives of coastal residents.
 Many families still wait for their lost loved ones.
 The cruel memory of nature remains a permanent and painful chapter in their lives.

-Chattogram29 AprilCycloneCoastal AreasCox's Bazar
+29 AprilCycloneCoastal AreasChattogramCox's Bazar

 শেয়ার করুন: